Bella Ramsey: 2023–present: International recognition

-Following the success of The Last of Us, Ramsey portrayed Kelsey Morgan, a pregnant heroin addict, in the second season of the BBC prison drama Time (2023).
-This was the first role Ramsey was offered without having to audition, and one they found challenging: previous roles "felt like they came from inside of me, [Kelsey] felt more external".
-Critics praised Ramsey's "transfixing" and "confident" performance, which earned them the Royal Television Society Award for Female Supporting Actor.
-Ramsey returned to voice acting as Molly in the animated comedy film Chicken Run: Dawn of the Nugget (2023), for which The Independents Clarisse Loughrey praised their "joyous, buoyant performance".
-Ramsey also voiced the artificial intelligence system nTrac in the low-budget sci-fi film The Correction Unit (2025), which used locations and emerging actors from Ramsey's birthplace of Nottingham.
+After the success of The Last of Us, Ramsey portrayed Kelsey Morgan, a pregnant heroin addict, in the second series of the BBC prison drama Time (2023).
+It was the first role Ramsey was offered without an audition and they found it challenging, saying that while earlier roles "came from inside of me, [Kelsey] felt more external".
+The series received positive reviews, with critics praising Ramsey's "confident" and "transfixing" performance.
+The role earned them the Royal Television Society Award for Female Supporting Actor.
+In the same year, Ramsey returned to voice acting as the young, rebellious Molly in the animated comedy Chicken Run: Dawn of the Nugget (2023).
+The film received favourable reviews, with The Independents Clarisse Loughrey praising Ramsey's "joyous, buoyant performance", and Jacob Oller of Paste Magazine complimenting them as "the clear star, putting an extra level of fear, awe or disillusionment into [their] few lines".
+Ramsey also voiced the artificial intelligence system nTrac in the low-budget sci-fi film The Correction Unit (2025), which was filmed in Nottingham and featured emerging actors from the area.

 During the press tour for the second season of The Last of Us, Ramsey hinted that they had been working on producing music.
-In October 2025, singer-songwriter Matt Maltese confirmed that he had been collaborating with Ramsey as their alter ego Bello for about a year.
-On 3 October, the pair released a new version of the song "Cure for Emptiness", which previously appeared on Maltese's album Hers.
+In October 2025, singer-songwriter Matt Maltese confirmed that he had been collaborating with Ramsey, under Ramsey's musical alter ego Bello, for about a year.
+On 3 October 2025, the pair released a new version of the song "Cure for Emptiness", which first appeared on Maltese's album Hers (2025).

-Ramsey is set to appear as the title character in Channel 4's drama series Maya (2026), as lead character Ivy in George Jaques's comedy film Sunny Dancer, and as Ella in Guy Nattiv's psychological thriller Harmonia.
-Ramsey is also due to return as Ellie in the third season of The Last of Us; production is scheduled for 2026.